Skip to contents

 • length(x): Returns the number of bundles.

-• x[[i]]: Extracts the i-th (or named) bundle from the set.
+• x[[i]]: Extracts the i-th (or named) bundle from the set, with set-level @bundle_data pushed back into the bundle.

 Additional properties